 FOR THE GRAHAM CRACKER SWIRL MARSHMALLOW FLUFF:

 - 3/4 cup granulated sugar

 - 3/4 cup corn syrup or honey

 - 1 tsp vanilla extract

 - 3 graham crackers broken into fine crumbs

 - 2 tablespoons butter

-- When the sugar syrup reaches 240°F, remove from the heat.
+When the sugar syrup reaches 240°F, remove from heat.
 Turn mixer to medium and very slowly and carefully pour the sugar syrup into the whites in a thin, steady stream.

-- When the ganache has set, remove from refrigerator and pipe rounds of marshmallow fluff around the top of the cake.
+When the ganache has set, remove from refrigerator and pipe rounds of marshmallow fluff around the top of the cake.
 Lightly toast marshmallow fluff using a culinary torch.
 Sprinkle top of cake with additional graham cracker crumbs.
-Refrigerate until service.
+Refrigerate until just before serving.

 PRODUCTS I RECOMMEND FOR THIS RECIPE: